100 Works! The Centennial Exhibition

 His works merge satire and wit with compassion and humanity, resulting in very stirring images that are stories themselves.
 This extensive display of Holland's art at The Gallery at Penn College will include drawings and paintings from a variety of sources.

 Fifth Business, 2007, acrylic on panel

 David Hostetler – The Iconography of the Goddess

 Inspired by goddesses and women of historical significance, renowned wood carver and bronze sculptor David Hostetler captures the spirit, romance, and earthiness of the feminine."
 Hostetler, a professor emeritus at Ohio University, gained national prominence in the 1960s with his "American Woman' series.
 His work is included in a number of private collections and museums, and has been featured in films, on television, and in newspapers and magazines.
 During his 38-year teaching career at Ohio University, he taught a number of now-accomplished artists."
 Hostetler's home and studio are located in Athens, OH; he owns a gallery Nantucket, MA.

-Installation of Ancient Tree Root Goddesses 69 in. to 82 in., Bronze and wood
+Ancient Tree Root Goddesses, bronze and wood, 69 in. to 82 in.

 Joo Lee Kang – Nature Fathomable